 Deisim VR is available on every single VR headset.
 It is available on all VR platforms:

-The Quest version is available from Itch.io and then is side loaded to the headset using SideQuest VR.
+The Quest version is available on the Oculus App Lab.
+You do not need to buy the game in itch.io andmore or side load it to the headset using SideQuest VR.
 The Quest version is identical to the PCVR version.